DominicOcharo/DominicOcharo.github.io/README.md

 ## Project Structure

-- **index.html**: Main HTML file containing the structure of the website.
+- **index.html**: Main HTML file containing the website's structure.
 - **assets/**: Directory containing CSS and JavaScript files for styling and functionality.
 - **images/**: Directory containing images used in the website.
-- **README.md**: This file, containing information about the portfolio website.
+- **README.md**: This file, contains information about the portfolio website.

 ## How to View

-To view my portfolio website, simply open the `index.html` file in a web browser.
+To view my portfolio website, open the LINK `https://dominicocharo.github.io/`.

 ## Contact